 - You also need to have 2 state forms completed regarding health and immunization issues.
 They can be found here.
 You can also exempt out of the immunizations (on the first form) and fill out an exemption for the exam.

 Then you will need to file a PSA (Private School Affidavit), which some of us still refer to by the outdated R4 name.
-You can go over to A to Z Home’s Cool Homeschooling to walk you through the form, if you have any questions.
+You can go over to my walkthrough of the form if you have any questions.
 Everything is done and submitted on the computer.
 You need to print off a copy and keep your confirmation code (just in case).